DataDog/datadog-formula/README.rst

 Each check has two options:

 - ``config``: contains the check's configuration, which will be written to the check's configuration file (``<confd_path>/<check>.d/conf.yaml`` for Agent v6, ``<confd_path>/<check>.yaml`` for Agent v5).
-- ``version``: the version of the check which will be installed (Agent v6 only).
+- ``version``: the version of the check which will be installed (Agent v6 and v7 only).
 Default: the version bundled with the agent.

 Example: ``directory`` check version ``1.4.0``, monitoring the ``/srv/pillar`` directory